Craig Petties: Adulthood

 By 1995, Petties was 18 and making decent money dealing drugs.
 An acquaintance known to Petties and his cousin Antonio Allen had become the top dealer in South Memphis.
 That man was arrested in March 1995 and his Chevrolet Lumina was impounded with US$500,000 cash hidden in a secret compartment.
 The jailed dealer called Allen and offered him a cut if he could retrieve the money before law enforcement found it.
 Allen, known as "Big Wayne", was too heavy to climb a ladder over a fence, so he recruited the smaller Petties to complete the mission.
-Petties recovered the cache, the group double-crossed the car's owner by keeping the money, and they split it among friends with Petties keeping US$50,000 for himself.
+After Petties recovered the cache, the group double-crossed the car's owner by keeping the money and splitting it among friends, with Petties keeping US$50,000 for himself.
 Petties bought a Cadillac and gave some money to his mother to have an aging tree removed from their property.

 Petties invested the remainder of the money by purchasing large quantities of drugs to jumpstart his illegal business and then reinvested the profits buying more drugs.
 He quickly outsold all other local dealers and ascended to the leadership of the Memphis branch of the Gangster Disciples.
 Petties grew the criminal enterprise into one of the largest and most violent drug trafficking rings in the history of West Tennessee, if not the largest.
 Around this time, Petties met cousins Clinton and Martin Lewis, two men who became his most loyal cohorts.
 Clinton, nicknamed "Goldie", was 18 at the time while Martin, nicknamed "M", was 20.

 Petties was arrested as an adult for the first time at age 21 in 1998 after pleading guilty to burglarizing boxcars in Memphis rail yards.
 As evidence of his success, Petties was only 22 when he bought a house in the middle-class suburb of Hickory Hill during the summer of 1999 for US$185,000, quickly paying off the entire debt.
 He purchased a Bentley for US$339,000, a Mercedes-Benz for US$112,000, and property in Las Vegas.